AdrianPricopie/Project-Testing-with-BDD/README.md

-# ParaBank Project Testing automation with python BDD selenium framework
+# ParaBank Project Testing automation with python BDD selenium framework  :books:

 This testing document is intended for the development team, testing team, and other stakeholders involved in the ParaBank Banking project.
 Additionally, it aims to provide a clear understanding of the testing process for all those interested in the quality and performance of the application.

-## Table of Content:
+## Table of Content:  :rocket:
 1. [Introduction](#introduction)
 2. [Test Process](#test-process)
 3. [Project Structure](#project-structure)